There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) understand the fundamental principles that underpin species distribution and abundance; (2) appreciate timescales and their importance to processes of evolution, environmental change and community dynamics in Australia; (3) understand key processes that sustain ecosystem functions such as cycling of matter and energy, regeneration; (4) appreciate ecological principles as a basis for assessment of future land management and conservation priorities and options; and (5) increase generic skills in scientific writing, scientific oral presentation, the scientific method and dataset processing.
+Students are able to (1) demonstrate an understanding of the fundamental principles that underpin species distribution and abundance; (2) demonstrate an understanding of timescales and their importance to processes of evolution, environmental change and community dynamics in Australia; (3) explain key processes that sustain ecosystem functions such as cycling of matter and energy, regeneration; (4) apply ecological principles as a basis for assessment of future land management and conservation priorities and options; and (5) develop generic skills in scientific writing, scientific oral presentation, the scientific method and dataset processing.

-- Indicative assessments in this unit are as follows: (1) final examination; (2) lab project; and (3) field project.
+Indicative assessments in this unit are as follows: (1) theory tests and examination; (2) lab project; and (3) field project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)